I2Djs/pdf-frame/README.md

 ## Introduction

-pdf-frame is a web framework for client side PDF graphics requirements.
+pdf-frame is a web framework for client side PDF generation.
 With its declarative HTML syntax and semantics, it offers a easy way to define PDF graphical content efficiently.
 It provides component support for popular frameworks like Vue, nuxt and React(work in progress).
 Built on the i2djs framework, PDF-frame presently supports rendering outputs in PDF and Canvas formats.

 ## Features